API Errors

 1. Always check the status code before parsing the response body.

-4. Set reasonable timeouts: 30 seconds is a good default for browser tasks.
+4. Set reasonable timeouts: 30 seconds for browser requests, 15 seconds for single requests.

 Retry Example (Python)